CPAN-Security/security.metacpan.org/docs/guides/security-policy-for-authors.md

 ## Supported Versions of Foo-Bar

-The maintainer(s) will release security fixes for the latest version of Foo-Bar.
+Only the latest release of Foo-Bar will be supported for security fixes.

-Note that the Foo-Bar project only supports major versions of Perl released in the past ten (10) years, even though Foo-Bar will run on older versions of Perl.
-If a security fix requires the maintainers to increase the minimum version of Perl that is supported, then they may do so.
+Only major versions of Perl released in the past ten (10) years will be supported, even when Foo-Bar will run on older versions of Perl.
+If a security fix requires the maintainer(s) to increase the minimum version of Perl that is supported, then they may do so.

 # Installation and Usage Issues